In Greek, the word arthritis means "disease of the joints". [25]

 - Anti-inflammatory ingredients like turmeric (curcumin) and Boswellia

-If you want to combine Flex with a high-quality tart cherry extract, consider Performance Lab® Sleep, which is designed to promote healthy rest of the body and mind.
-With magnesium and freeze-dried whole tart cherry powder, Sleep complements Flex with additional soothing, anti-inflammatory benefits.
+If you want to combine Flex with a high-quality tart cherry extract, we recommend Performance Lab® Sleep, which is designed to promote healthy rest of the body and mind.
+With magnesium and freeze-dried whole tart cherry powder, Sleep complements Flex with additional soothing, anti-inflammatory ingredients.

 References